HarvardOpenData/HarvardOpenData.github.io/README.md

 # Harvard Open Data Project

-We're a student-faculty team dedicated to opening and analyzing Harvard data to empower our community members to improve campus life.
+> We're a student-faculty team dedicated to opening and analyzing Harvard data to empower our community members to improve campus life.

+​We're a student-faculty team that's teamed up with the former deputy CTO of the US, Harvard's CTO, and Harvard's Chief Digital Officer to build Harvard's first open data catalog​.
+We're empowering Harvard students to hack with Harvard data including admissions data, course catalogs, dhall menus, and university finances.​

+As we expand, we're looking for people with a passion for anything from data science to public policy.
+Join our team to ​build our web frontend and data analysis tools, create visualizations and apps with Harvard data, work closely with our mentors in the civic tech space, and craft university-wide open data policies.

 ## People

 ### Undergrads

+Leadership:

 - Neel Mehta
 - Athena Kan
 - Brian Sapozhnikov
 - Eric Timmerman

-and many others!
+And many others!

 ### Faculty leadership